Hidden chaos factors inducing random walks which reduce hospital operative efficiency: Discussion.

 \subsection{Hospital La Fuenfr\'{\i}a Characteristics \cite{Rodriguez-Hernandez2017}.}

-Hospital La Fuenfr\'{\i}a (\url{https://bit.ly/32FVmyf}) tougher with Virgen de la Poveda Hospital and Guadarrama Hospital is one of three medium and long stay SERMAS hospitals in Madrid\textquoteright{s} Autonomous Communality (MAC) Sanitary Chancellery (\textit{Consejería de Sanidad}), it is localised in Cercedilla Municipality at the north of Madrid Communality, at 60 km from Madrid city.
+Hospital La Fuenfr\'{\i}a (\url{https://bit.ly/32FVmyf}) tougher with Virgen de la Poveda Hospital and Guadarrama Hospital is one of three medium and long stay SERMAS hospitals in Madrid\textquoteright{s} Autonomous Region (MAC) Sanitary Chancellery (\textit{Consejería de Sanidad}), it is localised in Cercedilla Municipality at the north of Madrid Region, at 60 km from Madrid city.
 The MAC comprises an area of of $ 8021.8 $ km$ ^2 $ and a population of $ 6.6 $ M.

 The long durations of stay are related to local norms and procedures to handle patients, it is likely that in Spain the public health system has more leeway to tolerate longer stays than perhaps other nations in the EU, specially when dealing with needy patients.
 Yet, LFH is a place to deal with chronic cases, and it most important unit is FRU, responsible for recovering patients with disabilities stemming from bone surgery (prothesis, fractures, etc.) and motor deficiencies following cerebrovascular accidents (CVA or ictuses).
 Thus perhaps it is to be expected that stays at LFHa may be longer than in hospitals dealing under ambulatory treatment.